mongodb/motor/doc/examples/callbacks-and-coroutines.rst

 With coroutines
 ---------------
-Motor's asynchronous methods return
+Motor's asynchronous methods return `Futures <tornado.concurrent.Future>`.
-:class:`Futures <tornado.concurrent.Future>`.
 Yield a Future to resolve it into a result or an exception:

 .. code-block:: python